 How did you teach yourself to bartend?

-I've always enjoyed cooking and playing with flavor, and I treat it just like my work in the lab.
+I've always enjoyed cooking and playing with flavour, and I treat it just like my work in the lab.
 I used to do trace analysis on environmental toxins.
-Basically, there's no difference between extracting environmental toxins to analyze them, or extracting aromatics to use them afterwards.
+Basically, there's no difference between extracting environmental toxins to analyse them, or extracting aromatics to use them afterwards.
 It's the same extraction technique.
 I simply have to use non-toxic solvents instead of petroleum ether or acetone.

 Do you also serve beer and wine?

 Yes, unfortunately.
 We can't avoid it, though I like to tell customers that "drinking a beer at a cocktail bar is like going to a brothel to jerk off in the toilet."
 You're missing the point.
 We have one red and one white wine on the menu, which we sell reluctantly.
 To me, wine is like alcoholic pedophilia—it's not distilled.
 There's one important step missing.

 To me, wine is like alcoholic pedophilia—it's not distilled.
 There's one important step missing.